zsiki/GeoEasy/doc/install.rst

 	make source
 	wish geo_easy.tcl

+This will install the latest development version.
+If you want to install the stabile version select a zip or tgz file from the https://github.com/zsiki/GeoEasy/tags page.
 The last *wish* command starts the application.
 If you would like you start it again open a terminal window and change to the installation directory and enter